Eloagbawe/project-hub/README.md

 - Real time communication (messaging) between team members
 - Discussion threads on projects and tasks
 - Unit and Integration Tests
+- Utilize typescript in both Client and Server